• You need at least 4" to 4 1/2" away from any wall downstairs or upstairs.

 • The motor needs an additional 14” outside of the posts and is drawn on the post-placement diagram.

-• The 700lb lifts need 4 by 4 posts to be installed for the unit to attach to.
-The smaller units have their own frames.
+• The Post Style lifts need 4 by 4 posts to be installed for the unit to attach to.

 • You need at least 48” of headroom in the attic, on the low side.

-• We need to know the exact length and width of your finished hole, and the thickness of your ceiling.
+• The final framed opening needs to be the dimension of the lift you are ordering.
+We need to know the exact length and width of your finished hole, and the thickness of your ceiling.
 The thickness of your ceiling is the distance between your attic floor and your garage ceiling.
 This is usually the plywood flooring, the floor joist and the sheetrock on the ceiling.

 • Make sure the Garage Track, Lights or other objects are not in the way of access hole for lift.